daahl/355.674-Removal-and-recycling-in-electrical-engineering-report/markdown/5-recycling.md

 # Recycling and recovery

 The recovery of REEs from end-of-life (EOL) products is a challenge that is gaining more attention as the demand for REEs increases (src1).
 Another reason for the increase in interest in recycling REEs is the environmental impact of mining and processing REEs (src1).
 Presently it is mosly phosphors and catalysts that are recycled (src3).
 However, batteries such as nickel-metal hydrite batteries and some permanent magnets holds 25-30 % of their weight in REEs, which is more than any ore deposit (src3).
 Recycling aligns with a circular economy approach (src2).
+Recovery is difficult for many reasons, including mixture of materials and metals in the products, use of glass, polymers, and other non-metals.

 Traditional methods involve using chemicals to dissolve the REEs from the product, and then precipitate them out of the solution (add src).
 Other methods also involve using heat or electricity to extract the REEs (add src).
 The similarities between the different extraction technicues is that they try to exploit the different chemical and physical properties of the REEs to separate them from eachother and the ore or electronical waste (add src).
 What make this process difficult is that the REEs are chemically very similar to eachother (src3), which requires a high degree of precision and accuracy in the separation process (add src).